koendv/paste_dispenser/README.md

 ## Connecting everything

 To access the built-in console, a USB to serial adapter needs to be connected between solder paste dispenser and PC.
 Look for "FTDI FT232RL USB to 5V TTL Serial" on your favorite internet shopping site.

+* J1 is the ISP connector for downloading the initial firmware to the atmega microcontroller.
+* J2 connects to the USB to serial adapter (pins +5V, RX, TX, GND) and the footswitch (pins FTSW, GND).
+* J3 is the connector for the stepper motor.
+Both unipolar and bipolar steppers can be connected.
+Connect one coil to pins A1 and A2, and one coil to pins B1 and B2.
+Connect the center tap of unipolar steppers to pin GND.
+* J4 is the OLED display connector.

 ## Practice makes perfect